ccamel/awesome-ccamel/README.md

 - [flimzy/donewriter](https://github.com/flimzy/donewriter) - DoneWriter provides an http.ResponseWriter which can report if a response has been sent or not.
 - [floxy-project/floxy](https://github.com/floxy-project/floxy) - Lightweight workflow engine for GoLang with Saga-like rollback mechanism
 - [floxy-project/floxy-pro](https://github.com/floxy-project/floxy-pro) - A Pro version of Core Floxy library.
 - [flyteorg/flyte](https://github.com/flyteorg/flyte) - Dynamic, resilient AI orchestration.
 Coordinate data, models, and compute as you build AI workflows.
-Flyte 2 now available locally: https://github.com/flyteorg/flyte-sdk
 - [forbole/callisto](https://github.com/forbole/callisto) - Callisto (formerly BDJuno) is the official Juno implementation for Big Dipper, the open-source block explorer for Cosmos
 - [forbole/juno](https://github.com/forbole/juno) - A Cosmos Hub data aggregator and exporter.
 - [francesconi/go-rampart](https://github.com/francesconi/go-rampart) - Determine how intervals relate to each other.